ExylumTechnical/CTF-Stuff/README.md

 This is a culmination of scripts and wordlists I have used in the past for capture the flag competitions
 ## Competition acronyms
 NCL - National Cyber Leauge<br>
+### flag generate
+Given a general patern of alphanumerics and symbols a script was written to generate a number of flags
+### gpg log analysis
+The challenge was to find a valid signature when given a bunch of gpg signed messages in a single file with a uniform format

 HTB - Hack the Box<br>
 OTW - Over the Wire<br>
 THM - Try hack me<br>